jakewc12/Reversi/ReversiGame/README.md

 the MutableReversi, which contains the methods to play the game.
 These would be the startGame(), placeDisc(), and skipCurrentTurn() methods along with gameOver().

--Things associated with the view can be found in the view folder.
-This includes the interface for the view and ReversiTextualView, which creates a basic textual view based on a ReadOnlyReversiModel.
+-Things associated with the textualview can be found in the textualview folder.
+This includes the interface for the textualview and ReversiTextualView, which creates a basic textual textualview based on a ReadOnlyReversiModel.

     Changes for Part 2: